gazebosim/docs/edifice/troubleshooting.md

   Referenced from: /usr/local/opt/assimp/lib/libassimp.5.dylib
   Reason: image not found
 [Err] [Physics.cc:275] Unable to load the /Users/edifice/edifice_ws/install/lib//libignition-physics2-dartsim-plugin.2.dylib library.
-Escalating to SIGKILL on [Ignition Gazebo Server]
+Escalating to SIGKILL on [Gazebo Sim Server]
 ```

 The issue is related to OSX System Integrity Protection(SIP).
 The workaround is to run `ign` with a different ruby then make sure that ruby is loaded.